-DR. GAETAN MICHEL serves as the Chief Executive Officer of Belgian Volition and was appointed a Manager of Belgian Volition on June 24, 2015.
+- DR. GAETAN MICHEL serves as the Chief Executive Officer of Belgian Volition and was appointed a Manager of Belgian Volition on June 24, 2015.
 Dr. Michel previously served as Belgian Volition's Chief Operations Officer from July 2014 to June 2018.
 On January 10, 2020, Dr. Michel was also appointed the Managing Director of Volition Germany.
 Dr. Michel has over 10 years' experience in production management.
 Prior to joining Belgian Volition, from 2010 to 2014 Dr. Michel worked as production director for Bone Therapeutics SA (Euronext Brussels and Paris: BOTHE), a bone cell therapy-based pharmaceutical company, where his responsibilities included establishing two new production plants to commence manufacturing for two phase III clinical trials, developing quality systems for new products in negotiation with the Belgian health authorities, and establishing a product plant for an injectable medical device.
 From 2007 to 2010, Dr. Michel worked for KitoZyme, a global manufacturer of biopolymers of fungal origin with its core business in weight management, digestive and cardiovascular health.
 During this period, Dr. Michel established both the production and process development departments and oversaw the commencement of the company's industrial phase culminating in the roll out of first products.
 Prior to joining KitoZyme, following the completion of his PhD in 2002, Dr. Michel joined ATT (Advanced Array Technology), a University of Namur spin-off company as project manager in proteomics.
-ATT later became EAT (Eppendorf Array Technology), part of the German Eppendorf Biotech company, where Dr. Michel's extensive experience in the area of production management, Dr. Michel worked's creative Officer of Belgian Volition.

-DR. MARTIN FAULKES serves as our Executive Chairman of the board of directors.
-Information regarding Dr. Faulkes is provided under the Proposal 1 - Election of Directors section of this Proxy Statement.

-GUY INNES serves as a director.
-Information regarding Mr. Innes is provided under the Proposal 1 - Election of Directors section of this Proxy Statement.

-DR. ALAN COLMAN serves as a director.
-Information regarding Dr. Colman is provided under the Proposal 1 - Election of Directors section of this Proxy Statement.

-DR. PHILLIP BARNES serves as a director.
-Information regarding Dr. Barnes is provided under the Proposal 1 - Election of Directors section of this Proxy Statement.

-DR. EDWARD FUTCHER serves as a director.
-Information regarding Dr. Futcher is provided under the Proposal 1 - Election of Directors section of this Proxy Statement.
+ATT later became EAT (Eppendorf Array Technology), part of the German Eppendorf Biotech company, where Dr. Michel became production manager and was involved in establishing production processes and equipment.
+In light of Dr. Michel's extensive experience in the area of production management, Dr. Michel was appointed as Chief Executive Officer of Belgian Volition. - DR. MARTIN FAULKES serves as our Executive Chairman of the board of directors.
+Information regarding Dr. Faulkes is provided under the Proposal 1 Election of Directors section of this Proxy Statement. - GUY INNES serves as a director.
+Information regarding Mr. Innes is provided under the Proposal 1 Election of Directors section of this Proxy Statement. - DR. ALAN COLMAN serves as a director.
+Information regarding Dr. Colman is provided under the Proposal 1 Election of Directors section of this Proxy Statement. - DR. PHILLIP BARNES serves as a director.
+Information regarding Dr. Barnes is provided under the Proposal 1 Election of Directors section of this Proxy Statement. - DR. EDWARD FUTCHER serves as a director.
+Information regarding Dr. Futcher is provided under the Proposal 1 Election of Directors section of this Proxy Statement.